70% Sole Proprietors: The Cybersecurity GTM Opportunity Nobody Sees

 The window for category creation in the middle of the cybersecurity advisory market is open.
 It won't stay open forever.

-When 70% of your competitors are sole proprietors and the remaining 30% are Accenture, the category you create in between is yours to define.
+When the bulk of your competitors are sole proprietors and the remaining share is dominated by a handful of large professional services firms, the category you create in between is yours to define.

 Stéphane Raby